 - Be loyal and respectful toward the school; always respect and take care of school property

-Aspen Country Day School fulfills its mission for its students by educating children academically and socially so they may become responsible citizens contributing positively to society.
-Part of that process involves positive reinforcement for mature and responsible behavior, and part involves consequences intended to promote reflection and behavior modification when a member of our community behaves irresponsibly toward himself, others, or property.
+Aspen Country Day School fulfills its mission for its students by educating children academically and socially so they may become responsible citizens.
+We rely on positive reinforcement for mature and responsible behavior, as well as consequences intended to promote reflection and behavior modification when a member of our community behaves irresponsibly toward himself, others, or property. possible consequences for unacceptable behavior include detention, probation, suspension, or expulsion.
+We believe each disciplinary event is an opportunity to learn.
+Most situations can be resolved with a conversation and ongoing support from the faculty and administration; some situations warrant meetings with the administration and family.

 Bullying and Social Aggression